chrishah/AMEB2020_Phylogenomics_demo/README.md

 clustalo -i $ID.fasta -o $ID.clustalo.aln.fasta --threads=$threads
 ```

 We can then look at the alignment result.
-There is a number of programs available to do that, e.g. MEGA, Jalview, Aliview, or you can do it online (thanks to @HannesOberreiter for the tip).
+There is a number of programs available to do that, e.g. MEGA, Jalview, Aliview, or you can do it online (thanks to [@HannesOberreiter](https://github.com/HannesOberreiter) for the tip).
 A link to the upload client for the NCBI Multiple Sequence Alignment Viewer is [here](https://www.ncbi.nlm.nih.gov/projects/msaviewer/?appname=ncbi_msav&openuploaddialog) (I suggest to open in new tab).
-Upload (`EOG090X0007.clustalo.aln.fasta`), press 'Close' button, and have a look.
+Upload (`EOG090X04G3.clustalo.aln.fasta`), press 'Close' button, and have a look.

 What do you think?
 It's actually quite messy..